microsoft/TypeScript-New-Handbook/chapters/Basics.md

 # `tsc`, the TypeScript compiler

 Alright, alright, let's cut to the chase.
-We've been talking about type-checking, but we haven't yet our type-*checker*.
+We've been talking about type-checking, but we haven't yet used our type-*checker*.
 Let's get acquainted with our new friend `tsc`, the TypeScript compiler.
 First we'll need to grab it via npm.